Dog and Cat ownership

 Roaming Dogs

-Under Section 16 of the Act, a person who owns a dog or is in charge of a dog, is guilty of an offence if a dog rushes at, attacks, bites, harasses, or chases any person or animal (other than vermin), whether or not any injury is caused to the person or animal.
+A person who owns a dog or is in charge of a dog, is guilty of an offence if a dog rushes at, attacks, bites, harasses, or chases any person or animal (other than vermin), whether or not any injury is caused to the person or animal.

 Prevent your dog from roaming

 For your dog’s safety, ensure that you have secure fencing so that your dog cannot roam the streets.
 Roaming pets are also at risk of being stolen, injured, hit by a vehicle, attacked by other animals, and may be more exposed to disease, parasites or poisons.
-All pets must wear a collar around their neck with a tag attached that shows name of animal and address or telephone number of the owner.
+All pets must wear a collar around their neck with a tag attached that shows the name of the animal and address or telephone number of the owner.

 Dogs can get scared during fireworks displays and thunderstorms, please make sure your pets are confined securely to prevent them from running away or injuring themselves.